GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 ---

-## Adding Components
+## Example of how Entities, Components, and Pools are interconnected: Adding Components to Entities

-Example of adding a component to an entity:
+To add a component to an entity:

+- ID of component is used to index array of pools to get the correct pool
+- component is inserted into the pool, and the pool associates that position with the entity id

 ![Add Component](./readmeimages/addcomponent.png)

+To retrieve that data later, the ID of the entity is used

 ---